aleiadevore/holbertonschool-unity/0x05-3rd_person_copy/README.md

 # 0x05.
 Unity - Assets: Models, Textures

-**Note:** This is a duplicate of [this directory](../0x05-unity-assets_models_textures).
+>**Note:** This is a duplicate of [this directory](../0x05-unity-assets_models_textures).
 In the original, I scripted all elements.
 In this duplicate, I used Unity's [3rd Person Character Controller](https://assetstore.unity.com/packages/essentials/starter-assets-third-person-character-controller-196526) to handle player and camera movement.
-{: .note}

 This directory contains the beginning of a platformer game that is finished in [0x08-unity-audio](../0x08-unity-audio).
 In this project, I planned out an overview of platformer placement, scripted a capsule to move with user input, and scripted the camera to move based on the mouse position.